Fractal: In creative works

+Fractal expressionism is used to distinguish fractal art generated directly by artists from fractal art generated using mathematics and/or computers.
-Since 1999 numerous scientific groups have performed fractal analysis on over 50 paintings created by Jackson Pollock by pouring paint directly onto horizontal canvasses.

-Recently, fractal analysis has been used to achieve a 93% success rate in distinguishing real from imitation Pollocks.
-Cognitive neuroscientists have shown that Pollock's fractals induce the same stress-reduction in observers as computer-generated fractals and Nature's fractals.
+Since 1999 numerous scientific groups have performed fractal analysis on over 50 paintings created by Jackson Pollock by pouring paint directly onto horizontal canvasses, see for example.
+In 2015, fractal analysis was used to achieve a 93% success rate in distinguishing real from imitation Pollocks.
+A 2024 study used an artificial intelligence technique based on fractals to achieve a 99% success rate.

 Decalcomania, a technique used by artists such as Max Ernst, can produce fractal-like patterns.
 It involves pressing paint between two surfaces and pulling them apart.

 Cyberneticist Ron Eglash has suggested that fractal geometry and mathematics are prevalent in African art, games, divination, trade, and architecture.
 Circular houses appear in circles of circles, rectangular houses in rectangles of rectangles, and so on.
 Such scaling patterns can also be found in African textiles, sculpture, and even cornrow hairstyles.
 Hokky Situngkir also suggested the similar properties in Indonesian traditional art, batik, and ornaments found in traditional houses.

 Ethnomathematician Ron Eglash has discussed the planned layout of Benin city using fractals as the basis, not only in the city itself and the villages but even in the rooms of houses.
 He commented that "When Europeans first came to Africa, they considered the architecture very disorganised and thus primitive.
-It never occurred to them that the Africans might have been using a form of mathematics that they hadn’t even discovered yet."
+It never occurred to them that the Africans might have been using a form of mathematics that they hadn't even discovered yet."

-In a 1996 interview with Michael Silverblatt, David Foster Wallace admitted that the structure of the first draft of Infinite Jest he gave to his editor Michael Pietsch was inspired by fractals, specifically the Sierpinski triangle (a.k.a.
+In a 1996 interview with Michael Silverblatt, David Foster Wallace explained that the structure of the first draft of Infinite Jest he gave to his editor Michael Pietsch was inspired by fractals, specifically the Sierpinski triangle (a.k.a.
 Sierpinski gasket), but that the edited novel is "more like a lopsided Sierpinsky Gasket".

 Some works by the Dutch artist M. C. Escher, such as Circle Limit III, contain shapes repeated to infinity that become smaller and smaller as they get near to the edges, in a pattern that would always look the same if zoomed in.

+Biophilic fractals are patterns designed to induce the health and well-being benefits associated with exposure to nature's scenery.
+These include stress-reduction and enhanced cognitive capacity.
+Designers and architects incorporate biophilic fractals into the built environment to counter the fact that people spend 92% of their time indoors and away from nature's scenery.
+The Fractal Chapel designed by INNOCAD architecture in the state hospital in Graz, Austria, is a prominent example and recipient of the 2025 IIDA (International Interior Design Association) Best of Competition Award.